BGforgeNet/bg2-uniqueartifacts/README.md

 - Launch setup-ua.exe.

 ## Compatibility
 - Install Uniqie Artifacts _after_ any mods that add, change or move content (areas, creatures, quests, items, etc).
+Basically, as late as possible.
 - Item Randomiser is an exception: install UA first, then IR.
 - When both Weimer's Item Upgrade and Daulmanakan's More work for Cromwell are installed, and "Allow non-unique RoP+2" is not, Cromwell won't offer to create Ring of Perseverance +1 (+2 is still fine).